Daaanieell/UI-Research-WS-2/README.md

 #### Step 5.2: Create a Dropdown Field

-This step explains how to add a **DropdownField** in UI Toolkit and make it filter through a list of weapons in your custom Unity Editor window.
+This step explains how to add a **DropdownField** in UI Toolkit and make it filter through a list of weapons in your custom Unity Editor Window.

 1. **Add a Dropdown Field**
+   - In **UI Builder**, go to the **Library**, search for `DropdownField`, and add it to your visual element.
    - Once you have added a `VisualElement`, you can add a `DropdownField` to it.
-   - In **UI Builder**, go to the **Library**, search for `DropdownField`, and add it to your visual element.

 2. **Make the Dropdown Visible**
    - In the **UXML** file, make sure the `DropdownField` is visible in your layout and has a unique name (e.g., `WeaponDropDown`).

 3. **Instantiate Your VisualTreeAsset**
    - In your editor script, make sure to instantiate your `VisualTreeAsset` and add it to the `rootVisualElement`:
-     ```csharp
+    ```c#
      var visualTree = m_VisualTreeAsset.Instantiate();
      rootVisualElement.Add(visualTree);
      ```